APSL/react-native-keyboard-aware-scroll-view/README.md

 You can use the `KeyboardAwareScrollView`, `KeyboardAwareSectionList` or the `KeyboardAwareFlatList` components.
-They accept `ScrollView`, `SectionList` and `FlatList` default props respectively and implement a custom high order componente called `KeyboardAwareHOC` to handle keyboard appearance.
+They accept `ScrollView`, `SectionList` and `FlatList` default props respectively and implement a custom high order component called `KeyboardAwareHOC` to handle keyboard appearance.
 The high order component is also available if you want to use it in any other component.

 Import `react-native-keyboard-aware-scroll-view` and wrap your content inside